How To Eat Chia Seeds (and love them!)- Easy Ways To Use Chia Seeds In Your Daily Diet

-[clickToTweet tweet="Chia seeds are adaptable, unique bursting to the brim with nutrients and easy to add into your daily diet." quote="Chia seeds are adaptable, unique bursting to the brim with nutrients and easy to add into your daily diet." theme="style1″]
+[clickToTweet tweet="Chia seeds are adaptable, unique bursting to the brim with nutrients and easy to add into your daily diet." quote="Chia seeds are adaptable, unique bursting to the brim with nutrients and easy to add into your daily diet." theme="style1"]

 Improve brain health through their omega three's

 But how exactly should you incorporate it into your diet?

 Add Chia To Your Smoothies

 Because chia seeds create a gel with liquid, they make a great binder.
-In smoothies or shakes add 1-2 tablespoons in and let your shake sit for a few minutes before drinking.
+In smoothies or shakes add 1 tablespoon in and let your shake sit for a few minutes before drinking.

-Top Your Oatmeal With Them
+How To Eat Chia Seeds: Top Your Oatmeal With Them

 Like I said, chia seeds are versatile.
 Meaning, they don't change the flavor of your meal from adding them.
 Throw them into your favorite oatmeal recipe and not only will they help thicken it, making the stick-to-your-gut oatmeal your grandma always talked about, but you'll be boosting the nutritional intake of your oatmeal too!